MetaFFI/metaffi-core/README.md

 ## Build From Source
 Detailed in [/build-scripts/README.md](build-scripts/README.MD)

-## OpenFFI Internals (in a nutshell)
+## MetaFFI Internals (in a nutshell)
-OpenFFI design is entirely modular, built out of plugins loaded in runtime to support different languages, runtime and serializations.
+MetaFFI design is entirely modular, built out of plugins loaded in runtime to support different languages, runtime and serializations.

-Each language support is an OpenFFI plugin built out of 2 parts:
+Each language support is an MetaFFI plugin built out of 2 parts:
 1. XLLR - Used during runtime
 2. Compiler - Used during compile time

-OpenFFI uses in-direct FFI to link the supported languages together.
+MetaFFI uses in-direct FFI to link the supported languages together.
 No supported language knows how to call another directly.
-Instead, OpenFFI uses FFI from C and FFI to C to form a link between two supported languages.
-This approach allows an OpenFFI plugin implementer to implement only C-FFI to gain function calls to **all** the OpenFFI supported languages.
+Instead, MetaFFI uses FFI from C and FFI to C to form a link between two supported languages.
+This approach allows an MetaFFI plugin implementer to implement only C-FFI to gain function calls to **all** the MetaFFI supported languages.

 ### Cross-Language Linker Runtime (XLLR)
 XLLR links the host language and the foreign language during runtime.
 It exposes C-API to call an arbitrary function in the requested language.